albertebouso/forecasting_SDS/README.md

 # Forecasting competition
 Project for Smart Distribution Systems course at KU Leuven, Belguim.

-The goal of this assignment is to design a neural network (or a set of neural networks) to forecast the Belpex wholesale electricity price.
+The goal of this assignment is to design a neural network to forecast the Belpex wholesale electricity price.
 The dates of these 3 days are not given but one is provided with relevant data of the 7 preceding days in each case.
-The final objective is to produce a forecast that has the smallest Mean Square Error (MSE) possible compared to the real prices of the 3 days.
+The final objective is to obtain a forecast that has the smallest Mean Square Error (MSE) possible compared to the real prices of the 3 days.